 - Always be prepared for meetings.
 Conduct research on the company ahead of time and avoid scheduling a meeting during a Chinese holiday.

 - Enter the room in hierarchical order.
-The person of the highest seniority will enter the room first and the rest will follow in order.
+The person of the highest seniority should enter the room first and the rest follow in order.
+“When taking group photos, any elders and the leaders should be front and center of the group,” said Emma Li, who is from China and serves as the director of Asian business development for Small World Alliance.

-- Mandarin is the official language of China, but there are some other languages to be aware of, such as Cantonese and Shanghainese.
+- Mandarin is the official language of China, but there are other languages to be aware of, such as Cantonese and Shanghainese.
+“China is a vast and complicated country, and each of their nine regions have their own subcultures,” Li said.
+“The best solution is to recognize the common cultural foundation, then focus your efforts according to the specific area you need to navigate.”

-- Avoid firm negatives, such as a simple “no.” Try to find an alternative, such as “That’s something I will have to think about.”
+- Avoid firm negatives, such as a simple “no.” Try to find an alternative, such as, “That’s something I will have to think about.”
+“When engaging with Chinese people, good etiquette involves paying more attention to aligning your words and behavior to reflect good morals and establishing your image as a trustworthy, sophisticated and considerate business professional,” Li said.

 Business etiquette: Japan

 - It’s common for Japanese professionals to exhibit a calm, collected demeanor in business communications.
-“Americans, who tend to be more expressive, should be mindful of their nonverbal communication when interacting internationally,” said Yushiro Kato, CEO and co-founder of CADDi, a manufacturing platform based in Japan.
+“Americans, who tend to be more expressive, should be mindful of their nonverbal communication when interacting internationally,” said Yushiro Kato, co-founder and CEO of CADDi, a startup headquartered in Japan.

-- Bowing is a typical way of greeting each other.
+- Bowing is a typical way to greet one another.
 Handshakes sometimes occur, but you should let the Japanese person initiate it.

 - Giving gifts is common, but you should pay special attention to how you present your gift.
 Never hand out a gift that isn’t wrapped, and make sure you give it to the person with both hands.

-- When exchanging business cards — a Japanese ritual known as “meishi” — make sure you’re using both hands, and do not write on them in front of the giver.
+- When exchanging business cards — a Japanese ritual known as “meishi” — make sure you use both hands and don’t write on the card in front of the giver.
 Bowing during this exchange is viewed as a form of respect.

 - Be patient in negotiations.
-“Don’t rush the process, as it’s important to demonstrate that you’re thinking long-term,” explained Kato.
+“Don’t rush the process, as it’s important to demonstrate that you’re thinking long-term,” Kato said.
 “Quick decisions are seen as impulsive, while patience is a sign of respect and seriousness.”

 Business etiquette: Thailand